anttitirila-solita/nvidia-rag-02/docs_customization/README.md

 Once Open WebUI evolves there might be other locations were chat or document information is left over.
 One should keep an eye for these potential leak points.

+## Enabling vLLM

+vLLM is an optimized model serving library that can improve performance and memory usage when running large language models.
+In our deployment vLLM is included but commented out.
+To enable it, follow these steps:
+Uncomment the vLLM service in the *deploy/compose/openwebui.yaml* file by removing the `#` characters before the lines ENABLE_OPENAI_API and OPENAI_API_BASE_URL environment variables.
+Some models need HUGGING_FACE_HUB_TOKEN environment variable in *.env* file.

+Uncomment the vLLM service deploy also in deploy_rag_openwebui.sh script and shutdown_rag_openwebui.sh script.
+There is also a separate deploy_vLLM.sh script that can be used to deploy only vLLM service if needed.

+Check from Open WebUI admin settings that in *Settings -> Admin Settings -> Connections* the OPENAI API is enabled and Manage OpenAI API Connections is set to http://vllm:8080/v1.

+If you use both ollama and vLLM, memory usage can be an issue if you are using non- quantized models.
+Consider using quantized models in vLLM to reduce memory consumption.
+For example gemma-3-12b model takes 57GB of GPU memory in non-quantized form if run in vLLM.

 ## Troubleshooting and potential pain points